AndresMpa/dotfiles/README.md

 contains my configuration files including scripts, my shell config, some setting for those tools that I use; also some recomendations and guides such as "Corne" which contain all the necessary materials for building your own Corne keyboard such as mine.
-I high recommend to check some of my daemons if you use systemctl and AMD GPU like Radeon or something like that
+I high recommend to check some of my daemons if you use systemctl and AMD GPU like Radeon or something like that.

 ---